AbdellGautier/cs171-final-project/README.md

 ## Datasets

 We used the following datasets.
+See `data/dataset-descriptions.md` for descriptions about the dataset fields.

 - [Austin Animal Center Intakes](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm)
   - Data about each animal that is found and taken into the shelter